ankitvad/tweety/README.md

 );
 [/mysql]</pre>

-: A lot of help undeerstanding was taken, by the tutsplus tutorial, you should seriously<br>
+: A lot of help understanding was taken, by the tutsplus tutorial, you should seriously<br>
 check it out, it's awesome.( http://code.tutsplus.com/tutorials/building-ribbit-in-php--net-28802 )